 Elaborating the last point:

-We are asking that the 519 take a neutral position when it comes to divisions and conflicts in the trans community (which is what has happened historically), and not support organizations when asked for individualized support.
+We are asking that the 519 and SHC take a neutral position when it comes to divisions and conflicts in the trans community (which is what has happened historically), and not support organizations when asked for individualized support.
 Instead, the 519 (and other organizations) should co-operate with the broader trans community in creating representation.
 Representation of trans people should be lead by the broader trans community, it should be well-resourced by organizations, and it should be an extensive process based on a community-wide consensus-based decision-making process.
 This is how the trans community has functioned for most of our history.